zohaibanwer984/mini_toast/example/README.md

-his example demonstrates how to use the QuickToast library in a Flutter application.
+his example demonstrates how to use the MiniToast library in a Flutter application.

 ## Getting Started